knightedcodemonkey/css/README.md

 stableSelectors.demo // "knighted-demo"
 ```

-Namespaces default to `knighted`, but you can configure a global fallback via the loader’s `stableNamespace` option:
+Namespaces default to `knighted`, but you can configure a global fallback via the loader’s `stableNamespace` option (match it with the CLI’s `--stable-namespace` flag so runtime + generated modules agree):

 ```js
 {